Video: 2017 Green Race Highlights

 The 2017 Green River Narrows race in North Carolina drew paddlers from around the country and the world.
-Eric Deguil of France won the day in the with a time of 4:05.5, just seven tenths of a second ahead of North Carolina’s very own Pat Keller (4:06.2).
+Eric Deguil of France won the day in the with a time of 4 minutes, 5.5 seconds, just seven-tenths of a second ahead of North Carolina’s very own Pat Keller (4:06.2).
 Adriene Levknecht once again proved her dominance on this course, winning with a margin of almost 40 seconds.

 View the full results on the Green Race website.